 What is Gigatrees?

 Genealogists and family historians have a lot of great options for creating both free and subscriber family trees.
-I've used many of them myself.
-As good as they are however, I found that they were all missing the features I wanted most.
-That is why I wrote the Gigatrees applications.
+I've used many of them myself, and as good as many of them are, I found that they were all still missing the features I wanted most.
+That is why I developed Gigatrees.
 Gigatrees' focus is on evidence-based genealogy.
-Gigatrees promotes the use of source documentation for every genealogical claim and provides useful extensions for formalizing that documentation.
-Many of its unique features (some are listed above) are not found in any other vendor's products, such as an auto-generated reliability assessment for every claim, which indicates the liklihood that the claim is true based on the documentation you provide.
-Your visitors will appreciate these reliability assessments (logical qualifiers) when visiting your family tree online, as it saves them loads of time double-checking your research, looking up and analyzing your sources.
-You will find it useful as well, as it highlights areas where your documentation is lacking.
-Gigatrees also performs a thorough data analysis, comparing event dates between related individuals and highlights when impossible and improbable claims are found.
-This data validation is probably Gigatrees' most popular feature.
-The integrated blogging feature allows genealogists to include proof arguments and family historians to provide colorful backgroud about their ancestors' lives.
-The integrated blog's posts link directly to those individuals and sources referenced, and the profile pages of those individuals and sources link directly to the blog posts referencing them.
+It promotes the use of source documentation for every genealogical claim and provides useful extensions for formalizing that documentation.
+Many of its unique features are not found in any other products, such as an auto-generated reliability assessment for every claim, which indicates the liklihood that the claim is true based on the documentation you provide.
+Your visitors will appreciate these reliability assessments (sometimes called logical qualifiers) when visiting your family tree online, as it saves them loads of time double-checking your research.
+You will find it useful as well, as it highlights areas where your documentation might be lacking.
+Gigatrees also performs a thorough data analysis, comparing event dates between related individuals and highlights when inconsistencies are found.
+Data validation is probably Gigatrees' most popular feature.
+The integrated blogging feature allows genealogists to include proof arguments, and family historians to provide colorful background about their ancestors' lives.
 The integrated blog allows users to create an ever expanding picture of their family history limited only by their imagination (and their writing talents).

 What are some of its features?